-Species age (the elapsed time since origination) can give an insight into how species longevity might influence eco-evolutionary dynamics.
-Traditionally, species ages have been measured in the fossil record; however, recently, researchers have estimated the ages of extant species from the branch lengths of time-calibrated phylogenies.
-This approach poses problems because phylogenetic trees typically do not contain direct information about species identity along the branches beyond the tips.
-We show that taxon sampling, extinction, and different assumptions about speciation modes greatly influence the accuracy of phylogenetic ages.When phylogenies do not include all extinct and extant lineages, the branch lengths of the sampled extant species are likely to appear longer than they truly are.
-Additionally, different speciation modes (e.g., bifurcating, budding, or anagenetic) cause different topological representations of phylogeny and, thus, affect the relationship between branch lengths and species age.
-Here we evaluate through simulations the effect of extinction, incomplete sampling, and speciation mode on the accuracy of phylogenetic ages as proxies for the true ages of extant species and we quantify the consequences on eco-evolutionary inferences.
-We show that taxon sampling, extinction, and different assumptions about speciation modes greatly influence the accuracy of phylogenetic ages.
-The error is substantially higher under the assumption of budding than bifurcating speciation and further increased in the presence of incomplete sampling of extant species and with higher extinction.
-We found that this mismatch would affect eco-evolutionary analyses often performed with phylogenetic ages, for instance, the comparison of species ages and the assessment of extinction risk.
-For bifurcating speciation, which is most often assumed in these analyses, we develop a probabilistic approach to improve the estimation of species ages, based on the properties of a birth-death process and under the assumption of a fully sampled phylogeny.
-We find that our model can reduce the error by one order of magnitude under cases of high extinction.
-Our results indicate that we should be cautious when inferences are made from the relationship between phylogenetic ages and eco-evolutionary variables, and that, under some assumptions, it is possible to obtain good approximations of species age by combining branch lengths with the expectations of a birth-death process.
+Aim.
+Species age, the elapsed time since origination, can give an insight into how species longevity might influence eco-evolutionary dynamics and has been hypothesized to influence extinction risks.
+Traditionally, species ages have been measured in the fossil record.
+However, recently, numerous studies have been estimating the ages of extant species from the branch lengths of time-calibrated phylogenies.
+This approach poses problems because phylogenetic trees contain direct information about species identity only at the tips and not along the subtending branches.
+Here, we show that taxon sampling, extinction, and different assumptions about speciation modes can significantly alter the relationship between true species age and phylogenetic branch lengths, leading to high error rates.
+We find that these biases can lead to erroneous interpretations of eco-evolutionary patterns derived from the comparison between phylogenetic age and other traits, such as the current extinction risk.

+Innovation.
+For bifurcating speciation, which is the default assumption in most analyses, we propose a probabilistic approach to improve the estimation of species ages, based on the properties of a birth-death.
+We show that our model can reduce the error by one order of magnitude under cases of high extinction.

+Main conclusion.
+Our results call for caution in interpreting the relationship between phylogenetic ages and eco-evolutionary traits, and show that, under some assumptions, it is possible to obtain better approximations of species age by combining branch lengths with the expectations of a birth-death process.